hphelion/documentation/community/community.faq.md

 Up to 600.

+####How can Clients update the HP Helion OpenStack Community software? #### {#SoftwareUpdates}

+HP provides automated, live distribution of updates.

 ####Does the HP Helion OpenStack Community include an operating system (OS)? #### {#IncludeOS}

 Yes.
-It includes an integrated HP Linux host OS hardened and tested for this distribution giving HP full control of the stack (for compute and controller node hypervisors).
+It includes an integrated HP Linux&#174; host OS hardened and tested for this distribution giving HP full control of the stack (for compute and controller node hypervisors).

 ####Does the distribution include non-OpenStack tools? #### {#Distribution}

 No. HP Helion OpenStack Community is a pure distro that leverages OpenStack community standards with no mix of proprietary or non-OpenStack tools.

 ####Does this distro include the OpenStack Icehouse release? #### {#Icehouse}

-Yes, and HP is one of the first vendors to release a supported, productized distro based on OpenStack Icehouse.
+Yes, and HP is one of the first vendors to release a supported, productized distro based on Icehouse

-####How can I update the HP Helion OpenStack Community software? #### {#SoftwareUpdates}

-HP provides automated, live distribution of updates.

 ####Is the HP Helion OpenStack Community upgradeable? #### {#Upgrades}

 Yes.
-If you're beginning with the free HP Helion OpenStack Community, you can migrate to large, enterprise-grade production with a workload upgrade to HP NAME OpenStack when released later this year.
+Clients who begin with the free HP Helion OpenStack Community can migrate to large, enterprise-grade production upgrade to HP Helion OpenStack.

 ####Can the HP Helion OpenStack Community be run on non-HP hardware? #### {#RunonHardware}